You know the drill. You meet someone and spend all sorts of time and mental energy trying to figure out how you know each other.

 The power of a values-driven culture extends beyond internal policies and communications.
 This strategic work you’ve done becomes your face to the world because employees will be a living, breathing extension of the stated values.
 Customers, strategic partners and vendors are drawn to companies whose values align with theirs.
 The influence of a values-driven workplace increases as it grows.
 It becomes a win-win-win equation.

 It can be helpful to collaborate with experts who understand best practices when building your corporate culture.
 Are there any legal concerns or potential pitfalls with the identified values?
 Should you adjust them slightly to protect future interests?
-MidwestHR, a top CPEO in Illinois (certified professional employer organization), can provide the advice you need to move in the best direction.
+MidwestHR, a top Chicago PEO, can provide the advice you need to move in the best direction.
 Unlike other PEOs, we are happy to help you with just one area or all your daily HR duties.
 What works best for you is what matters most to us.
-You decide how much you want to outsource.
+You decide how much you want to include hr outsourcing services into your business.
 Give us a call at 630-836-3000 to learn more.